fatchur/Google-Cloud-Note/GKE/README.md

 - App Engine Flexible Environment Service Agent
 - Cloud Build Service Agent (in Role column)

-IF unfortunately you delete one of it, your GKE never successfully deployed, the example errors are:
+IF unfortunately you delete one of it, your GKE never successfully deployed.
-- FAILED PRECONDITION: the app engine service account not exist in this [your project name]

-SOLUTION: Make new project, ensure you don't delete it again.
+SOLUTION: Make new project, ensure you never delete it again.

 ## Service Account Requirements:
-To deploy app engine, your service account has contain this permissions:
+To deploy GKE, your service account should have contained this permission:
 - Kubernetes engine admin
 - Cloud Build Service Account

-IF still fail to deploy: set service account as project owner. kwkwkwkwmk
+IF this still fail to deploy: set service account as project owner. kwkwkwkwmk

 ## Usefull Command:
 #### activate certain service account: